jrkerns/pylinac/docs/source/picketfence.rst

 formed by as few as 10 MLC pairs up to all 60 pairs.

 Pylinac presents the analyzed image in such a way that allows for quick assessment; additionally, all elements atop the image can optionally be turned off.
-Pylinac by default will plot the image, the determined MLC positions, two "guard rails", and a semi-transparent overlay over the entire MLC pair region.
-The guard rails are two lines parallel to the fitted picket, offset by the tolerance passed to :func:`~pylinac.picketfence.PicketFence.analyze`.
+Pylinac by default will plot the image, the determined MLC positions, "guard rails", and a semi-transparent overlay of the MLC error magnitude and translucent boxes over failed leaves.
+The guard rails are two lines parallel to the fitted picket or side of the picket, offset by the tolerance passed to :func:`~pylinac.picketfence.PicketFence.analyze`.
 Thus, if a tolerance of 0.5 mm is passed, each guard rail is 0.5 mm to the left and right of the invisible picket.
 Ideally, MLC positions will all be within these guard rails, i.e. within tolerance, and will be colored blue.
-If they are outside the tolerance they are turned red.
+If they are outside the tolerance they are turned red with a larger box overlaid for easy identification.
 If an "action tolerance" is also passed to :func:`~pylinac.picketfence.PicketFence.analyze`, MLC positions that are below tolerance but above the action tolerance are turned magenta.

 Additionally, pylinac provides a semi-transparent colored overlay so that an "all clear" or a "pair(s) failed" status is easily seen and not inadvertently overlooked.
-If any MLC position is outside the action tolerance or the absolute tolerance, the entire MLC pair area is colored the corresponding color.
+If any MLC position is outside the action tolerance or the absolute tolerance, the MLC pair/leaf area is colored the corresponding color.
 In this way, not every position needs be looked at.
-If all rows are green, then all positions passed.

 Running the Demo
 ----------------